 “How dare you!”
 The human raised his arm to prepare a backhanded slap for such insolence from the Outsider.
 “You begged for this, you wretched—”

-His arm caught helplessly in the Outsider’s fiendish grasp as the lilac-skinned youth blocked the telegraphed attack.
+His arm caught helplessly in the Outsider’s fiendish grasp as the lilac-skinned youth blocked his telegraphed attack.
 She deployed sharp, angry fingernails that dug ruthlessly into the tender flesh between his forearm bones, which elicited cries of pain from the unprepared assailant.
 His desperate pleas brought a pair of armored bodyguards to shuffle in from the exposed street.
 Their armor jingled and clinked with rhythmic, metallic beats to announce their arrival.

 “Guards!
 Destroy her!”
 The young master pleaded more than commanded.
-The razor-sharp nails dug deeper into his flesh and the Outsider growled just audibly enough for him to overhear.
+The razor-sharp nails dug deeper into his flesh and the Outsider youth growled just audibly enough for him to overhear.
 “Are your ears merely for decoration?
 Destroy her!”

 “But sire, your arm!”
 One guard pointed while the other reached tentatively for his sword at his side.
 Warm liquid dribbled down the length of the lout’s raised forearm, and he winced as his captor leaned in closer to speak.
 The Outsider’s warm breaths sent a shiver down his neck and arms, raising goosebumps as he trembled in a combination of fear and rage.